tetianaT/mit_python/README.md

 This is a python MIT project.

-ps0.py - solution for the ProblemSet0
+ps0.py - solution to the ProblemSet0
+ps1.py - solution to the ProblemSet1